Hire compliantly in the DR Congo Talk to an Expert

 Pension

-If an employee meets the conditions for an old-age pension (retirement age must be met – 65 for men and 60 for women and must have been covered for at least 180 months), they are entitled to 40% of their insured average monthly earnings in the last 60 months plus 2% of average monthly earnings for every 12 months of coverage exceeding 180 months.
+If an employee meets the conditions for an old-age pension (be at least 60 years old and must have been covered for at least 180 months), they are entitled to 40% of their insured average monthly earnings in the last 60 months plus 2% of average monthly earnings for every 12 months of coverage exceeding 180 months.
 The earliest that an employee may draw from an early retirement pension is 55 years of age.
 The minimum monthly old-age pension is 50% of the legal monthly minimum wage, while the maximum monthly old-age pension is 60% of the insured's average monthly earnings in the last 60 months.

 An employee ineligible for an old-age pension may still qualify for an old-age settlement.
 For those who are eligible for an old-age settlement, a lump sum of twice the insured's last monthly covered earnings is paid for every 12 months of coverage.
 The minimum monthly old-age settlement is 50% of the minimum monthly old-age pension.